anthonyche/TechFantasy.Github.io/HowToPull.md

 # This is a Tutorial made by Haolai Che on 11/02/2021
-# This is about What is git Pull and How to use Git pull
+# This is about What is git Pull and How to use Git-pull

 # 1. What is git pull?
     Gitpull is used to fetch and merge changes from remote repo to local repo